POST UPDATE: Since sharing this post two years ago, many people have shared with us their versions of this Sheep Baby Blanket.

 ROW 1: In the second chain from the hook, work one single crochet (SC).
 Work one SC into each chain to the end.
 CH 1 and turn.

-ROW 2-15: Starting in the first SC, work one SC into each SC across to the end.
+ROWS 2 – 15: Starting in the first SC, work one SC into each SC across to the end.
 CH 1 and turn.
 (60 SC)

 ROW 16: Start following the graph at row 1.
 When introducing grey, pull through with the new color on the last step of the SC, carry the white through and along with you, laying the white along the top of the stitches.
 Before you finish the last step of the grey, pull back through with the white.

-TIP: On the 16th row, take note of where the tail for the starting chain is located, that will help you remember what row you are on.
+Tip: Estimate and unwind a long tail of grey for the one leg and cut off.
+Use a different strand for the next leg.
+Also, on the 16th row, take note of where the tail for the starting chain is located, that will help you remember what row you are on.
 Or use markers.
 Or keep track on the graph.

 On the graph, the lighter shaded grey is where you start working the DC2tog clusters, followed by a SC.
 Simply alternate between the two stitches.
 Sometimes the row will end with a cluster, sometimes a SC.
 It doesn’t matter.
 Sometimes you will work into the tops of SC with Cluster stitch, sometimes you will be working SC into SC and Cluster into Cluster.
 Keeping it freestyle will give you a more wooly look.
 The clusters won’t line up exactly on top of each other and that’s okay.
 Work Clusters and SC in every row that the graph is shaded light grey.
 This will make sure that you will have clusters popping out on both sides of the blanket.